- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Leases

 Both short- and long-term leases are available.
-Long-term leases extend over seven years, while short-term lease lengths are variable.
-Rental agreements generally last one year, but this is negotiable.
+Long-term leases are usually a year to two years in Oman but can extend to over seven years, while short-term lease lengths are variable.

 It is essential to register all leases with the municipality or Ministry of Housing.
-The Muscat Municipality website is a good place to start.
 When going through an estate agent, they arrange this matter.
 There is a fee for this, which depends on the type of lease.
 Details of the tenant including their residency and work permits may be needed, otherwise, the expat’s employing company will organise this.

-Registering leases in Oman ensures that tenants and landlords have their rights firmly agreed, and if both parties wish to renew their contract, this can be done online.
+Registering leases in Oman ensures that tenants and landlords have their rights firmly agreed upon, and if both parties wish to renew their contract, this can be done online.

 Deposits